 - Create a dedicated space for learning – While convenient a dedicated “homeschool room” isn’t for everyone.
 You can dedicate a spot in your home to store the supplies or keep materials organized; all things related to learning can be done in any room and even outside!

 - Set some goals – Some homeschool parents find it necessary to plan out every detail of their homeschool day or week with a journal or software program, while other parents jot down general goals to achieve on a calendar and let the flow of the day dictate how they get lessons accomplished.
-There is no right or wrong way, it all starts with understanding your goals of homeschooling and the needs of your children.
+There is no right or wrong way, it all starts with understanding your homeschooling goals and the needs of your children.

 - Take frequent breaks – Break up homeschool study periods into 15-minute chunks.
 Between chunks, the child can play outside, have fun with an educational computer game, read, play an instrument or relax for a few minutes.
 As your child gets older, expand the length of study time.

 - Include field trips and hands-on activities – Going on field trips is always top of the list for students and can also serve as a much needed break from homeschooling for the parents.
 Scheduling regular outings can help prevent burnout while continuing to absorb knowledge and having fun.
 As well, incorporating hands-on activities such as science experiments and math manipulatives can add extra fun to your child’s learning.

 - Define how to assess your child – Unless you are planning to put your child right back into school after a year of homeschooling, some parents find that grading assignments is far less important in homeschool than in traditional school.
 Parents often discover that they are able to accurately assess how well their child is learning without the use of a grading scale.

 - Take advantage of homeschooler discounts – If your state offers a tax-free school supplies day, that is the perfect opportunity to stock up on items you think you may use to enhance your homeschool experience.